Mental Health Advisory Service

 If you are referred to the Mental Health Advisory Service

-Your mental health assessment
+Your mental health consultation

 They will discuss your mental health history, and anything currently putting you at risk.
 They will create a care plan with you.